Bone-1972

 Grade: B+

 It’s tough to review a film like Bone (1972) because it’s a tough film to categorize.
-Is it a satire or does it dissect racism and classism?
+Is it a satire, or does it dissect racism and classism?

-I was originally expecting Bone to be a 1970s exploitation film but it’s not that at all.
+I was originally expecting Bone to be a 1970s exploitation film, but it’s not that at all.

 One lazy sunny day, in Los Angeles’s illustrious Beverly Hills, local salesman Bill (Andrew Duggan) and his wife Bernadette (Joyce Van Patten) bicker beside their luscious pool.

 They are horrified when they realize a filthy rat has become stuck in the filter.
 This provides some symbolism as the film chugs along.
-When they rush to call the exterminator a threatening black man named Bone (Yaphet Kotto) suddenly appears.
+When they rush to call the exterminator, a threatening black man named Bone (Yaphet Kotto) suddenly appears.

-Bone sends Bill to the bank to withdraw cash or else he will rape and beat Bernadette.
+Bone sends Bill to the bank to withdraw cash, or else he will rape and beat Bernadette.
 At the same time, Bernadette becomes suspicious of Bill’s financial intentions.

-The images are bloody and horrific- artistic but unclear is the message.
+The images are bloody and horrific- artistic, but unclear is the message.

-How many nights does Bernadette sit alone by the pool drowning her sorrows in Chardonnay?
+How many nights does Bernadette sit alone by the pool, drowning her sorrows in Chardonnay?

 When he reveals to Bernadette that he cannot maintain an erection unless he is raping someone, the thought is sickening, but he also appears vulnerable and feeble.

-He gradually becomes my favorite character of the three whereas in a conventional film, he would be the one not to root for.
+He gradually becomes my favorite character of the three, whereas in a conventional film, he would be the one not to root for.

 Bill’s experiences are a mind-fuck.

-Tasked with withdrawing money from his bank to save his wife, he thinks why should he?
-He meets a gregarious woman at a bar played by Brett Somers and a chatty young woman online at the bank, who beds him and makes him a salted steak.
-They frolic away the afternoon as, for all he knows, his wife could be dead!
+Tasked with withdrawing money from his bank to save his wife, he thinks why should I?
+He meets a gregarious woman at a bar, played by Brett Somers, and a chatty young woman online at the bank, who beds him and makes him a salted steak.

-The issues of classism and racism are the meat and potatoes of Bone and where the film succeeds.
-We feel the pain of Bone when he as a black man must stand out like a sore thumb in swanky Beverly Hills.
+The issues of classism and racism are the meat and potatoes of Bone, and where the film succeeds.
+We feel the pain of Bone when he, as a black man, must stand out like a sore thumb in swanky Beverly Hills.

 Larry Cohen, well-known for the low-budget campy circuit, creates a perplexing project with added black comedy.
 The rat, the chatty girl, the X-Ray lady, everyone in the film is wacko!

-The plot and conclusion will leave you wondering but I guess that’s better than forgetting the film five minutes later.
+The plot and conclusion will leave you wondering, but I guess that’s better than forgetting the film five minutes later.
 I’m still trying to make heads or tails of it.

 Leave a Reply